-If your Housing Benefit award does not cover the full cost of your rent and council tax, you may be due extra help for a limited time under the Discretionary Housing Payment Scheme.
+If your Housing Benefit award does not cover the full cost of your rent and experiencing financial hardship, you may be due extra help for a limited time under the Discretionary Housing Payment Scheme.
 You will need to provide a list of the things you have to pay for each week and receipts for your gas and/or electricity, any loan repayments, and other bills.
 The Discretionary Housing Payment Scheme cannot help with Water and Waste charges or the repayment of overpaid benefit.
-Call us on 01786 443210 for an application form or for help in applying.
+Call us on 01786 233210 for an application form or for help in applying.

 Check out your Local Housing Allowance category so you can find the right number of bedrooms for you, just select the circumstances which describe you (and your family, if any) on the lists below and let the program work it out.